 - If you provide your location, we use it to identify your area in the App and to find personals and missed connections in your area.

 - To investigate and help prevent security issues and abuse.

 - As otherwise required by applicable law or legal process.

-We may use information that is aggregated or de-identified so that it is no longer reasonably associated with an identifiable natural person for any legitimate business purpose.
+We may generate information that is aggregated or de-identified so that it is no longer reasonably associated with an identifiable natural person and use it for any legitimate business purpose.
 We will not re-identify such data.

 SHARING INFORMATION WITH THIRD PARTIES

 We contract with certain third-party service providers in order to operate and provide features through the Services.
 We may also allow third parties to place and read their own cookies, web beacons, and other technologies to collect information through the Services and those service providers may need access to your information, including personal data, to perform fulfillment and other services.
 For example, our third-party service providers may use these technologies to collect information that helps us with traffic measurement, research, and analytics.

 The information collected and stored by third parties remains subject to their policies and practices.
 We do not control these third parties’ tracking technologies or how they may be used.